 Reducing the Amount of Protein Synthesis

 One way in which mTOR triggers activity and growth in cells is by stimulating the process of protein synthesis.
 It's suspected that the buildup of misfolded proteins in our body is one cause of aging.
 It's been suggested that by reducing the number of proteins that are made, rapamycin also reduces the number of misfolded proteins produced as well as the resources needed in the attempt to repair them.
 This may be part of the answer to the anti-aging puzzle, but the evidence doesn't support it in all cases.

 mTOR is involved in a chain of chemical reactions that inhibits autophagy.
 Autophagy is the breakdown of organelles and proteins in cells.
 Inhibiting this process is useful under normal circumstances, but autophagy has some benefits.
 The breakdown of damaged structures and the recycling of their components for new construction can be helpful for a cell.
 Autophagy is also helpful when a cell isn't receiving enough nutrients.

-Rapamycin and Aging in Dogs
+Aging in Dogs

 The research into the effects of rapamycin on dog aging is being performed by scientists at the University of Washington.
 They call their research the Dog Aging Project.
 The researchers suspect that the drug may increase the lifespan of dogs by two to five years.

 I wouldn't allow my dog to be treated with rapamycin at the moment due to the uncertainty about its effects.
 I certainly understand the attraction of the drug for dog owners, though.
 Dogs have such short lives compared to ours.
 They are intelligent animals that make wonderful companions and often become much loved members of the family.
 Sadly, their lifespan is only around twelve to fifteen years, although some dogs die at a younger or older age.
 It's heartbreaking for a dog lover to say goodbye to multiple dogs as the person goes through life.